coffeencoke/mince_mongo_db/README.md

 Copyright (c) 2012 Asynchrony

-Distributes under the Apache License, see LICENSE in the source distro
+See the LICENSE file for info on licensing